 VML supports an intergovernmental and interdisciplinary partnership to address the epidemic of opioid and heroin overdoses in Virginia.
-Further, VML urges federal and state the federal government to actively action to address the public health threats posed by any emerging synthetic drugs that pose a similar addiction/overdose threat.
+Further, VML urges federal and state action to address the public health threats posed by any emerging synthetic drugs that pose a similar addiction/overdose threat.

-VML supports a statewide the Commonwealth's policy framework that targets the following:
+VML supports a statewide policy framework that targets the following:

-- prevention reduction in the supply of legal opiates, and tracking and reduction of the supply of illegal opiates such as heroin and synthetic substances; - harm reduction active intervention until treatment is available and accepted; - treatment for those who are addicted, and support/recovery resources for family members of people in treatment; and

-• culture change - discourage use/overuse of legal opioids, change pain management expectations, and remove stigma regarding addiction treatment and recovery.
+- prevention tracking and reduction of the supply of illegal opiates such as heroin and synthetic substances; - harm reduction active intervention until treatment is available and accepted; - treatment for those who are addicted, and support/recovery resources for family members of people in treatment; and - culture change discourage use/overuse of legal opioids and remove stigma regarding addiction treatment and recovery.